C2-Labs/k8-training-c2/README.md

 8) On the services, find the external IP of the Load Balancer service in the console log
 9) Paste the IP into your browser to see the running app
 10) Do the #HappyDance if it worked

+### Step 3

+Upgrade the container image to use the latest version:

+`
+kubectl set image deployment/training-deployment training=howieavp76/k8-training-c2:v2.0

+### Step 4

+Scale the deployment up to handle the increased anticipated load

+`
+kubectl scale deployment training-deployment --replicas=5 `

+Scale the deployment down to handle steady state traffic now that the surge is over.

+`
+kubectl scale deployment training-deployment --replicas=1 `

 # NOTES